matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 ```

 Yes!
 We did a lot of actions here and it would be great to allow reuse by
 refactoring.
-First: Changing the result of a parser (what `thenRight` does)
+First: Changing the result of a parser (what `andThenRight` does)

 ```javascript
 const mapResult = transform => parser => stream =>